Object REXX

 Object REXX is a high-level, general-purpose, interpreted, object-oriented (class-based) programming language.
-Today it is generally referred to as ooRexx (short for "Open Object Rexx"), which is the maintained and direct open-source successor to Object REXX.
+Today it is generally referred to as ooRexx (short for Open Object Rexx), which is the maintained and direct open-source software successor to Object REXX.

-It is a follow-on and a significant extension of the Rexx programming language (called here "classic Rexx"), retaining all the features and syntax while adding full object-oriented programming (OOP) capabilities and other new enhancements.
+It is a follow-on and a significant extension of the Rexx programming language (called here classic Rexx), retaining all the features and syntax while adding full object-oriented programming (OOP) abilities and other new enhancements.
 Following its classic Rexx influence, ooRexx is designed to be easy to learn, use, and maintain.
-It is essentially compliant with the "Information Technology – Programming Language REXX" ANSI X3.274-1996 standard and therefore ensures cross-platform interoperability with other compliant Rexx implementations.
+It is essentially compliant with the "Information Technology – Programming Language REXX" American National Standards Institute (ANSI) X3.274-1996 standard and therefore ensures cross-platform interoperability with other compliant Rexx implementations.
 Therefore, classic Rexx programs typically run under ooRexx without any changes.

-There is also Rexx Object Oriented ("roo!"), which was originally developed by Kilowatt Software and is an unmaintained object-oriented implementation of classic Rexx.
+There is also Rexx Object Oriented (roo!), which was originally developed by Kilowatt Software and is an unmaintained object-oriented implementation of classic Rexx.

 History

-In 1988, the "Oryx" project at IBM, under the technical direction of Simon C. Nash, experimented with merging classic Rexx with the object model of Smalltalk.
+In 1988, the "Oryx" project at the IBM Scientific Centre in Winchester, under the technical direction of Simon C. Nash, experimented with merging classic Rexx with the object model of Smalltalk.
 The motivation behind the project was to transfer the advantages of OOP to classic Rexx while remaining compatible and thus transferring the usability of classic Rexx to OOP.
 Early on, the projects focused on OOP aspect such as treating everything as an object, object-based encapsulation and message passing, object-based concurrency, classes and inheritance.